Control

 randslice

-chops the sample into the given number of pieces and then plays back
+chops the sample into the given number of pieces and then plays back a random one each cycle:

 Use fast